Selecting Landscape Plants: Ornamental Vines

 Vines are of three different types according to their method of climbing whether by tendrils, twining or clinging.
 The kind of support may be determined by the type of vine selected.

 Clinging vines can be used on either brick or masonry walls.
-They should never be used on the walls of frame buildings.
-Their method of climbing has a tendency to damage wood.
+They should never be used on the walls of buildings with wooden siding.
 These vines cling so closely to the wall that moisture is likely to collect under them and cause the wood to rot.
 Grow clinging vines on trellises far enough from the siding of wood structures to allow for free air circulation behind the vines.
 The trellis should be removable to permit painting the siding without damaging the vine.

 Vine supports should be constructed with sturdy, durable materials.
 Wire, tubing or wood may be used to make suitable support.
 Copper or aluminum wire or tubing supports are preferred over other metals, because they will not rust.
 Redwood, cedar or cypress are the more durable woods for such structures.
-Structures made from CCA-treated lumber will also have a greatly increased life span.
+Structures made from treated lumber (e.g., ACQ) will also have a greatly increased life span.

 Most vines grow best in a fertile, well-drained soil.

 Plant bare-rooted vines in the spring before new growth starts.
-Plants growing in containers may be planted any time during the year.
+Plants produced in containers may be planted any time during the year.

 Young vines should be trained to provide the desired growth pattern.
-New canes may need to be fastened into position by tying them with a soft cloth.
+New branches may need to be fastened into position by tying them with a soft cloth.

 Some vines grow rampant and appear overgrown unless they are severely pruned at frequent intervals.
 Only when a naturalistic effect is desired and there is adequate space should vines be allowed to grow freely.
 Vines may develop sparse foliage low on the trellis and develop a mass of foliage at the top.
 To prevent this, pinch back the terminal growth of the stems as they develop.
 Pinching forces lower branching and more even distribution of foliage on the trellis.